 When I’m Using Cannabis Daily, My Crohn’s is in FULL REMISSION

 Cannabis has allowed me to live my dream as a traveling musician!
-It has given me my health back!
+It has helped me take my health back from Crohn’s!

 My name is Caroline Crews.
 I’m 38 years old and I have Crohn’s Disease.